0xf005ba11/bazel_ewdk_cc/README.md

 * disable_msvcrt - Bazel 5.x forces msvcrt linkage.
 This can be used to disable the usage.
 Default for `wdm`.
 * msvc_enable_minmax - Enable the windows SDK min and max macros (they are disabled by default with /DNOMINMAX)
 * no_default_cpp_unwinding - Disable the /EHsc option which is enabled by default on non-`wdm` builds
+* no_runtime_checks - Disable /RTC1 option which is enabled by default in non-`wdm` dbg and fastbuild
 * win32_lean_and_mean - /DWIN32_LEAN_AND_MEAN=1
 * buffer_security_checks - /GS
 * sdl_security_checks - /sdl